Svensson, Patrik. 2022. “Some thoughts on making academic events with particular attention to the mid-sized event”, Humane Infrastructures Project.

 I have benefited greatly from comments by Francesca Albrezzi, UCLA, in writing this text.

 The publication “Some Thoughts on Making Academic Events with Particular Attention to the Mid-Sized Event” is part of my research program on Conditions of Knowledge Production, which also includes my next book Human/istic Infrastructures and a long-standing book project on academic events.

 - The Power of Moderation

 - Getting started

-I am fortunate and privileged to have had support from several universities in carrying out my curatorial work, including Umeå University, UCLA, CUNY Graduate Center and KTH in carrying out this work.
+I am fortunate and privileged to have had support from several universities in carrying out my curatorial work, including Umeå University, UCLA, the CUNY Graduate Center, KTH Royal Institute of Technology and Arizona State University.
 I have also had valuable support from several funding agencies, including the Wallenberg Foundation and Riksbankens Jubileumsfond.